Review: Egyptrixx – Pure, Beyond Reproach

 Other tracks are more abstract and use driving rhythm to produce a dizzying effect, recalling the early minimalist work of Terry Riley and Steve Reich.
 “We Can Be Concrete” takes an arpeggiating keyboard riff and repeats it ad infinitum.
 The sound of this melody is both grating and subtle, sounding like a brake drum and a warm synthesizer.
 If there’s one thing that Psutka does better than most, it’s choosing his sounds.
 Each track on here contains a combination of breezy keyboards and brittle electronic drums, and the slight variations between tracks show his supremely nitpicky approach to his craft.

 If this record doesn’t always interest or connect, it’s because of a reliance on formula.
 A few of the tracks here, especially the first (“Lake of Contemplation, Pool of Fundamental Bond”) and the last (“Ti Exactamundo”), feel like they use the same tricks to get their points across: dreamy and fluid sections that get interrupted by big percussion hits and noise samples.
 While these tracks are individually enjoyable, they feel monotonous in the context of the whole record.
-Egyptrixx might not have crafted a completely genre-bending and expectation-shattering electronic record, but Pure, Beyond Reproach shows both the producer’s ambition and skill, and it certainly comes with a load of gems that will warrant repeat listens throughout 2017. –Connor Lockie
+Egyptrixx might not have crafted a completely genre-bending and expectation-shattering electronic record, but Pure, Beyond Reproach shows both the producer’s ambition and skill, and it certainly comes with a load of gems that will warrant repeat listens throughout 2017. –Audrey Lockie

 Editor’s Note: The original version of this article misspelled David Psutka’s name.
 The corrections have been made.